CringeTherapy/Disabler/README.md

 TO GET ROBLOX--------------------------------------------------------------------------------------

-#Just open 2-Roblox, the only thing u have to do is follow the GoGuardian disabler steps.
+#Just open RobloxPlayerLauncher.exe, the only thing u have to do is follow the GoGuardian disabler steps.
 U will also 100% need to connect to a mobile hotspot unless u use apponfly.